scratchminer/Hexlet-Emulator/README.md

 ## Advantages
 - Hexlet is designed to be portable across a wide variety of systems.
 - Its static driver system has a standard interface and file structure, so anyone can implement a driver in C.
-- A sample driver using SDL2 is provided so it will build out of the box.
+- A sample driver using SDL2 is provided so it will work out of the box.

 ## Dependencies
 - *The emulator itself* has no external dependencies, but the drivers are allowed to have as many as needed.